-- 6.7.2 Inspection shall occur during the conversion period to verify compliance with standards. - 6.7.3 Exceptions to 6.7.1 above shall be on the basis of indisputable documented evidence that full application of the standards has occurred.
+- 6.7.1 The certification body shall verify full application of the standards for a period of no less than that stated in the applicable standard.
+This shall take place following the application for certification except in the case of 6.7.3.44 - 6.7.2 Inspection shall occur during the conversion period to verify compliance with standards. - 6.7.3 Exceptions to 6.7.1 above shall be on the basis of indisputable documented evidence that full application of the standards has occurred.
 This shall be verified by inspection.

-Guidance: If exceptions to the requirement 6.7.1 are granted it shall be on the basis of sound and incontrovertible evidence that full application of the standards has occurred for a period at least as long as the minimum conversion period specified in the IFOAM Standard.
+Guidance: If exceptions to the requirement 6.7.1 are granted it shall be on the basis of sound and incontrovertible evidence that full application of the standards has occurred for a period at least as long as the minimum conversion period specified in the applicable standard.
 Sound evidence shall, in addition to documentation, include an inspection visit prior to certification in which the existing and prior management system is evaluated.
 Affidavits and other documentary evidence shall not on their own be considered sufficient evidence.